 He is shown in a white, ceremonial military uniform with his head tilted slightly to the right and his eyes fixed in clock-stopping intensity slightly away from the viewer.
 The artist brings out all the leaders definite facial features that reflect his strength of personal character portraying him as a no-nonsense man of action.

 Although Manda painted a Times of Zambia newspaper masthead in this instance, he is also known to use other newspaper banners.

 “I use The Times of Zambia because it represents Zambia’s political history over the years and then I use The Post because I think it did a great deal to support president Sata and frankly speaking, he wouldn’t be president without The Post” suggested Manda during the Africa My Africa exhibition in May this year.
 Last year however, he said used The Post because it was formerly linked to controversy and the Daily Mail because he thought its strength was everyday issues.
 And as for why he called his latest portrait of the president Independence that is up to the artist to know and the viewer to speculate.
 Such is the beauty of art; after all, what is art without the innuendo of ambiguity?

 Nevertheless, as earlier mentioned, the Independence Art Exhibition was a delight to view.
-In every corner of the gallery, all you could see was an immense display of skill, in every splash of colour, stroke of the brush, shade of pencil or scrape of the grinder, who needs.
+In every corner of the gallery, all you could see was an immense display of skill, in every splash of colour, stroke of the brush, shade of pencil or scrape of the grinder.